BREAST AUGMENTATION in Jupiter, Boca Raton, and Miami

-David Rankin MD and Dev Vibhakar MD treat their patients the way they want to be treated — with respect and compassion.
-They take the time to listen to your unique needs and goals, and then tailors their treatment plan to suit you.
+Dr. Bauermeister treats his breast augmentation patients the way he wants to be treated — with respect and compassion.
+He takes the time to listen to your unique needs and goals, and then tailors the treatment plan to suit you.

 After scheduling your surgery, you will have some important decisions to make.
-Dr. Rankin or Dr. Dev will review all of your options for implant size and shape, as well as the surgical incision pattern and the implant placement.
-They will offer their professional recommendation based on your desired cosmetic outcome and your anatomy, but they want to make sure that you are satisfied with your treatment plan.
-If something feels “off” about your treatment plan, Dr. Rankin and Dr. Dev encourages you to ask questions until you understand and feel comfortable with the planned approach.
+Dr. Bauermeister will review all of your options for implant size and shape, as well as the surgical incision pattern and the implant placement.
+Our surgeon will offer his professional recommendation based on your desired cosmetic outcome and your anatomy, but he wants to make sure that you are satisfied with your treatment plan.
+If something feels “off” about your treatment plan, Dr. Bauermeister encourages you to ask questions until you understand and feel comfortable with the planned approach.

 New-generation silicone breast implants are known as cohesive gel breast implants.
 The term “gummy bear” breast implants is simply a term coined by a plastic surgeon in California to describe the consistency of the newer implants.
 Older-generation silicone gel implants had a more “liquid” gel than the newer implants, whose gel has more of a gummy-bear-candy consistency; when a new-generation implant ruptures, the liquid does not pour out in the local tissues.
 Implants come in different sizes, profiles (low profile, moderate profile, high profile, extra high profile), textures and even shapes.
 The best implant for you is decided at your consultation through evaluation of your breast anatomy and desires for size and shape.